A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 \paragraph{Choice of error budget} We see that the exclusion of the emulator systematic error has an important effect in the analysis.
 Removing this error has a dramatic increase on the precision at which we recover the spectral tilt $n_s$, and a smaller effect is observed for $\omega_{\rm cdm}$ and $\sigma_8$.
 A similar trend is spotted for the exclusion of the error associated to the training sample, although in a lesser extent.
 Based on separate tests with the \code{AbacusSummit} simulations, we have concluded that this increase of constraining power comes at the expense of potential biases in the recovered cosmological parameters \citep{CuestaLazaro2023:2309.16539}.
 Therefore, to ensure the robustness of our inference analysis, we include both error contributions in the likelihood calculation.

-\paragraph{Choice of likelihood} The choice of a Gaussian likelihood in our analysis is motivated by previous tests we have carried out with the \code{Quijote} and \code{AbacusSummit} simulations, which show that the likelihood associated to the DSC data vector is indeed close to Gaussian for the scales and the volume of interest (see e.g., Fig.~C1 from \cite{Paillas:2023}).
+\paragraph{Choice of likelihood} The choice of a Gaussian likelihood in our analysis is motivated by previous tests we have carried out with the \code{Quijote} and \code{AbacusSummit} simulations, which show that the likelihood associated to the DSC data vector is indeed close to Gaussian for the scales and the volume of interest \citep[see e.g., Fig.~C1 from]{Paillas:2023}.

 \paragraph{Unmasking criteria} Having explored the different choices of settings in our inference pipeline, we have found that the resulting cosmological constraints are robust against such choices.
 Moreover, we have verified that our best-fit model provides a good $\chi^2$ to the measured data vector.
 Therefore, we allow our results to be unmasked, adopting the baseline configuration for our analysis described in the previous section.